 Scott Motejunas – Senior Portfolio Manager

-Scott received his B.A. in Economics from Johns Hopkins University and is a CFA charter holder.
+Scott received his B.A. in Economics from Johns Hopkins University and is a CFA charterholder.
 Prior to attending Darden, he worked for Cambridge Associates, an investment consulting firm, and Camden Partners, a growth private equity firm, where he focused primarily on technology-enabled business services companies.
-Following his first year at Darden, Scott worked as an intern on the Corporate Strategy team at PowerPlan, a private-equity owned enterprise software company that provides financial and tax optimization solutions.
+Following his first year at Darden, Scott worked as an intern on the Corporate Strategy team at PowerPlan, a private-equity owned enterprise software company that provides financial and tax optimization solutions to asset intensive industries.

 Bob Beasley – Portfolio Manager